Reconciliation of Bayes and empirical Bayes interval estimation with application to small area estimation: Existing literature

-\cite{HiroseLahiri2021} also obtained the same prior as in \eqref{drsprior} with different matching criteria involving the shrinkage parameter $B_i$ and EBLUP.
-The authors referred to this as the `multi-goal' prior and used an AML estimator of $A$ having several advantages over REML, proposed in \cite{HiroseLahiri2018}.
-For further technical details on the AML estimator and matching criteria, we direct the interested readers to \cite{HiroseLahiri2018, HiroseLahiri2021}.
+and provides a proper posterior for $m>p+2$. \citet{HiroseLahiri2021} also obtained the same prior as in \eqref{drsprior} with different matching criteria involving the shrinkage parameter $B_i$ and EBLUP.
+The authors referred to this as the `multi-goal' prior and used an AML estimator of $A$ having several advantages over REML, proposed in \citet{HiroseLahiri2018}.
+For further technical details on the AML estimator and matching criteria, we direct the interested readers to \citet{HiroseLahiri2018, HiroseLahiri2021}.

+It is important to note here that since \cite{DGM2000} considered a balanced case of the two-level model, their prior $\pi_{\text{DGM}}$ does not depend on area $i$.
+Whereas in general two-level models, area-specific matching priors, varying with index $i$, are widely accepted (see \cite{DattaRaoSmith2005, HiroseLahiri2021}, among others).
+Originally defined probability matching priors by \cite{welch1963formulae} (we refer to as WP) depend on the Fisher information matrix, which in turn depends on the model, and critically, on the parameter of interest.
+If the interest parameter ($\theta_i$ in this case) is changed for the same model, different WP probability matching priors are obtained.
+Thus, the matching motivation renders the inference to be unlike regular Bayesian or HB inference, where for a given problem, inference results are usually generated for one prior.